Airplane Aisle Baggage Deplane

 This does not always work; but in addition to what the aforementioned article recommends — once you ensure that you enter the proper line as to whether you are a citizen or a foreigner — scope out the lines at the customs and immigration area.
 See which ones have a person, family or group which looks like they will need a significant amount of time to be processed.
 Try to ascertain which customs officials seem to be working faster than others.
 Despite trying, I admittedly tend to find the lines which take the longest to be processed anyway — but perhaps you will have better luck.

-It is possible to have nobody on line in front of you and yet still have a customs agent who is slower than a turtle stuck in molasses oozing from a black hole.
+Having nobody on line in front of you and yet still have a customs agent who is slower than a turtle stuck in molasses oozing from a black hole is possible.

-It is indeed possible to leave the airplane and go through customs in a minimal amount of time; but there are times where no amount of experience and preparation will guarantee the success you may seek due to some of the aforementioned factors, as well as which airports you use.
-Can you do it in as few as 12 minutes?
+Leaving the airplane and going through customs in a minimal amount of time is indeed possible; but there are times where no amount of experience and preparation will guarantee the success you may seek due to some of the aforementioned factors — as well as which airports you use.
+Can you do it in as few as twelve minutes?
 Perhaps it is possible — but do not count on it.
 Consider that an unexpectedly welcome anomaly more than a typical routine.

 As I have said, what is most important to me is balancing courtesy and respect for fellow passengers while getting to where I want to go as quickly as possible — and that requires feeling out the situation and “knowing your audience.”